sillybytes/stm32_intro/post.md

 individual chips, mounted in convenient development boards or breakout boards.

-Individual chips can be bought from electronic stores like Digi-Key or Mauser, but for the current purposes make your own PCB to mount them is quite inconvenient.
+Individual chips can be bought from electronic stores like Digi-Key or Mauser, but for the current purposes making your own PCB to mount them is quite inconvenient.

 The other option is to get one of the nice development boards ST offers: